The Big Picture…

 The intuition behind the model

-For most innovations, the value of p is found to be very small (an average of 0.003 as we’ll see shortly).
+For most innovations, we find the value of p to be very small (an average of 0.003 as we’ll see shortly).
 This means the big step we see at time 0 in the exaggeration in Figure 4 (or the missing part of the curve if we compare to Rogers curve) is in reality quite small.

 Bass Model Formula